Trustees

 Resident of Wanaka since 1989 where I live with my partner Jill.

-I have been an avid fisher and game bird hunter for more than 50 years.
-While living in Wanaka I have been involved in frontline tourism, initially as a partner/manager in Relishes Café and latterly as a fly-fishing guide.
+Ian has been an avid fisherman and game bird hunter for more than 50 years.
+While living in Wanaka he has been involved in frontline tourism, initially as a partner/manager in Relishes Café and latterly as a fly-fishing guide.

-I have been elected member of Otago Fish and Game since 1998 and served as a nominated trustee to the Clutha Fisheries Trust since 2009 serving as the Trust’s chairperson for the past 4 years.
+Ian served as an elected member of Otago Fish and Game from 1998 - 2025.
+Ian is a nominated trustee to the Clutha Fisheries Trust and has served as the Trust’s chairperson since 2009.

 Rick Boyd